vivan-doshi/stock-exchange-thegame/game_mode_specs.md

 # Stock Market Tycoon - Game Mode Specifications

 Detailed breakdown of all five game modes with unlock conditions, new features, and design philosophy.
+All modes support both Standard (2-6 players) and Extended (7-12 players) variants.

 ---